maxhallinan/dominoh/README.md

 _Work in Progress_

-A lightweight markup language (LML) for notetaking.
+A lightweight markup language for annotating text.

 ## Syntax